affinda/affinda-python/docs/sync_operations.md

  | get_all_reformatted_resumes(**kwargs)
 ```

-Gets summary information for all reformatted resumes of a user.
+Gets list of all reformatted resumes.

 Returns all the reformatted resume information for that resume.